Jaipur Stakes

 The Jaipur Stakes is a Grade I American Thoroughbred horse race for horses aged three years old and older held over a distance of six furlongs on the turf scheduled annually in early June at Belmont Park in Elmont, New York.
-The event currently carries a purse of $400,000.
+The event currently carries a purse of $500,000.

 History

 The race is named after Jaipur, the Champion three-year-old colt of 1962 who ran one of the most memorable Travers Stakes on record.

-The race was run at seven furlongs in 1986 to 2005, and again from 2011 to 2013.
+The race was run at seven furlongs from 1986 to 2005, and again from 2011 to 2013.
 All other renewals have been at six furlongs.

 For three years (1986, 1994, and 1995), it was run in two divisions.

 In 2013, heavy rain forced the Jaipur to be moved from the turf to the sloppy main track.
 Because of the move, the stakes race lost its Grade III status for that renewal.

 The event was a Grade III for most of its history but in 2019 it was upgraded to Grade I.

+In 2024 the event was moved to Saratoga Racetrack due to infield tunnel and redevelopment work at Belmont Park.